VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/actions README.txt

 sound fields:
-"type" (string): the type of the sound, depending on type different fields will be required (see sound types) "sound" (object): the sound descriptor of the climax sound (see form fields)
+"type" (string): the type of the sound, depending on type different fields will be required (see sound types) "sound" (object): the sound descriptor of the climax sound (see form fields) "muteWithActor" (bool): when set the sound will not play while the actor is muted "muteWithTarget" (bool): when set the sound will not play while the target is muted

+sound types:

+"bonedistance":
+	the sound will be played whenever the given bones are closest to each other "actorBone" (string/list<string>): the bone / list of bones of the actor to check the distance against "targetBone" (string/list<string>): the bone / list of bones of the target to check the distance against "inverse" (bool): if true the sound will be played when the bones are furthest apart rather than closest together "minInterval" (int): if set the amount of miliseconds that two sound triggers will need to be apart in order for the sound to be played this can be used to not play the sound at fast speeds "maxInterval" (int): if set the amount of miliseconds that the time between two triggers cannot exceed in order for the sound to be played this can be used to not play the sound at slow speeds

+"loop":
+	the sound will be played on a loop
+"delay" (int): the time in milliseconds before a new sound is played
+	this timer starts after the previous sound is done playing, not when it starts playing

 F.A.Q.